Not sure whether you should invest in the SHRM certification?

 The SHRM offers two types of exams, the SHRM-Certified Professional (SHRM-CP) and the SHRM-Senior Certified Professional (SHRM-SCP).
 They are designed for different audiences, based on the level of experience in the field.

 The SHRM-CP is designated for HR professionals who are engaged primarily in operational roles.
-So, if your responsibilities include policy and procedures implementation, employee relations coordination, and other day-to-day administrative tasks, the SHRM-CP is your best alternative.
+So, if your responsibilities include policy and procedure implementation, employee relations coordination, and other day-to-day administrative tasks, the SHRM-CP is your best alternative.

 If you operate on a senior role with a focus on strategic matters you might want to go for the SHRM-SCP.
 Keep in mind that strategic matters include major tasks such as aligning HR strategies with the organizational goals, managing people who implement HR operations, and developing policies based on the analysis of performance metrics, for example.